 The insurance company will have their own attorneys looking out for them.
 You need an experienced lawyer looking out for your interests.
 An attorney has the legal knowledge, the resources and the time to focus on recovering compensation for you.
 This allows you to focus on recovering from your injury as much as possible.
 And when a lawyer works on a contingency fee basis, you don't pay anything unless you receive compensation.
 It pays to have an experienced car accident lawyer on your side.

 For more information

-Contact Tracey & Fox, a Texas law firm dedicated to helping accident victims get the financial compensation they need and deserve.
+Contact Tracey Fox & Walters, a Texas law firm dedicated to helping accident victims get the financial compensation they need and deserve.
 The firm has offices in Houston, Dallas and San Antonio.